Dr Lewis Wilson is Program Leader, Cotton Improvement and Production.

 Dr Lewis Wilson researches better ways to address pests in cotton.

-Dr Lewis Wilson is Sub Program Leader, Biology and Modeling of the Crop and Pest System with CSIRO Plant Industry.
+Dr Lewis Wilson is Program Leader, Biology and Modelling of the Crop and Pest System with CSIRO Plant Industry.

 Dr Wilson has helped develop tools that contribute to uptake of integrated pest management (IPM) and reduced insecticide use in cotton including:

 resistance management strategies

 His research focuses on IPM for transgenic cotton systems including:

 Dr Wilson has led the 'biology and modelling of the cotton crop and pest system' group since 1993.